-- The nature and extent of testing is not determined by the firm, or in the case of a group, the work of other firms in relation to group components, in the context of expressing an opinion on the financial statements or on other subject matter information or subject matter of the engagement; or - The principal terms and conditions for the work differ from that of the engagement. - In the context of an audit engagement, if additional work on financial information44 and/or financial controls is authorised by those charged with governance, but the objective of that work is not to enable the auditor to provide an audit opinion on the entity's financial statements, it will be considered as an 'audit related service' (see paragraph 5.36) for the purpose of this Ethical Standard provided that it: - is integrated with the work performed in the audit and performed largely by the existing audit team; and - is performed on the same principal terms and conditions as the audit.
+- The objective of that work is not to gather evidence to support the firm's opinion on the financial statements or on other subject matter information or subject matter of the engagement; or - The nature and extent of testing is not determined by the firm, or in the case of a group, the work of other firms in relation to group components, in the context of expressing an opinion on the financial statements or on other subject matter information or subject matter of the engagement; or - The principal terms and conditions for the work differ from that of the engagement. - In the context of an audit engagement, if additional work on financial information and/or financial controls is authorised by those charged with governance, but the objective of that work is not to enable the auditor to provide an audit opinion on the entity's financial statements, it will be considered as an 'audit related service' (see paragraph 5.36) for the purpose of this Ethical Standard provided that it: - is integrated with the work performed in the audit and performed largely by the existing audit team; and - is performed on the same principal terms and conditions as the audit.